hessu/aprsc/doc/README.md

 in blocks of multiple data units, so that contention on mutexes and read-write locks will not block concurrent execution of the threads.
-Lock contention makes many multi-threaded servers effectively single-threaded and unable to use more than a single CPU core.
+Lock contention makes many multi-threaded servers effectively single-threaded and unable to utilize more than a single CPU core.

 Main work is done by 1 to N worker threads.
-In real-world APRS-IS today, 1 worker thread is enough, but if a server was really heavily loaded with thousands of clients, 1 less than the number of CPUs would be optimal.
+In real-world APRS-IS today, 1 worker thread is enough, but if a server was really heavily loaded with thousands of clients, 1 less than the number of CPU cores would be optimal.

 A worker thread's workflow goes like this: